 Horses not necessary

 Many disputes that occur in what we could call broadly the equestrian world, do not depend for their subject matter on being directly connected to equestrian activities.
-They may be claims for damages for personal injury, breach of contract, stopping up a right of way, or trespass.
+They may be claims for damages for personal injury, breach of contract, stopping up a right of way, and many others.